 Male and female bowlers

 Hard or block-heeled footwear must not be worn.
 No inappropriate use of wet weather clothing.

 Nothing in the above rule shall prevent exceptions being made for individuals with a relevant disability.

 1. The rules of First Team Competitions shall apply with the additions hereafter provided.

-2. No player who is nominated by his club to be a starred player shall take part in this competition.
+2. No player who is nominated by his club to be an 'A' team starred player shall take part in this competition.
+No 'B' team starred player shall take part in any 'C' team match.
 Any club not complying with this rule shall be liable to a fine of £5.00 and shall forfeit all shots scored by such a player.

 3. Preliminary and 1st Round losers to play in the Frank Hurst Trophy competition.

 INDIVIDUAL AND DOUBLES COMPETITIONS.